Is this YOU on your cellphone? Do you Have TEXT NECK?

 What can I do to avoid Text Neck?

-While it’s unrealistic to suggest avoiding looking at your phone, trying your best to keep a neutral spine position, limiting the time we spend on your devices, and doing a few daily exercises will make a big difference!
+While it’s unrealistic to suggest avoiding looking at your phone, trying your best to keep a neutral spine position, limiting the time you spend on your devices, and doing a few daily exercises will make a big difference!

 If you’re interested in learning more,